 Breeding a new cannabis strain calls for the need to learn how to stabilize hybrid seeds.
-Stabilizing them means they become homogenous, and the seeds you will be producing from that strain will be stable and high-quality.
+Stabilizing them means they become homogenous, and the seeds you will be producing from that strain will be stable and with high-quality.

 Classically, the landraces are steady.
 The seeds from this plant grow the same as the other plants from a similar crop.
 Climate, altitude, day length, & soil quality are significant factors that contribute to the cannabis’ genetic makeup.